genia-dev/vibraniumdome/README.md

 ### Dozens of shields and integrations coming soon

-Vibranium dome ecosystem is growing fast, we are working with security researchers, domain experts and looking for more code contributors to add more industry best practices and integrations
+Vibranium Dome ecosystem is growing fast, we are working with security researchers, domain experts and looking for more code contributors to add more industry best practices and integrations

 ## Demo